 In most cases, you will have heard about this product either because you registered a free listing for your business on Yell.com or received an unsolicited call from Yell when their agents first discovered your business.

 Yell’s agent will have shown you an online tool which produces an “Online Reputation Report” for your business.
-After entering your business details, he will have shown you that your business has a high “error rating” that is negatively impacting your visibility on Google.
-He may even have told you that “Google is penalising your business”.
+After entering your business details, he will have shown you that your business has a “high error rating” negatively impacting your visibility on Google.
+They may even have told you that “Google is penalising your business”.

-He may also claim that Yell is a Google Premier Partner and that Yell has a “special relationship with Google”.
+The agent may also have claimed that Yell is “Google’s longest-standing Premier Partner” and that Yell has a “special relationship with Google”.

-He will claim that, by using Yell’s Reputation Manager service, your business will be listed in hundreds of online directories which will bring your error rating down to zero.
+He will say that, “by using Yell’s Reputation Manager service, your business will be listed in hundreds of online directories which brings your error rating down to zero”.

-He will further claim that Reputation Manager will allow you to gain more online reviews and have those reviews “posted automatically across all major social networks and directories including Google and Facebook”.
-All of this, he will claim, “Will get your website on to the front page of Google”.
-He will show you examples of other businesses who have used their service and who are now ranking on the first page of Google.
+He will claim that Reputation Manager will allow you to gain more online reviews and have those reviews “posted automatically across all major social networks and directories including Google and Facebook”.
+All of this, “Will get your website on to the front page of Google”.
+He may have shown you examples of other businesses who have used their service and who are now ranking on the first page of Google.

-The cost of Reputation Manager will be approximately £50 per month although this may be discounted if you buy other Yell services and sign up during the sales call.
+The cost of Reputation Manager will be approximately £50 per month although this might be discounted if you buy other Yell services and sign up during the sales call.

 All of these claims will appear highly convincing.
-Coupled with the high-pressure sales techniques and assurances given by the agent, this all makes it very difficult to refuse the offer.
+Coupled with the high-pressure sales techniques and assurances given by the agent, this all makes it very difficult to refuse their offer.

 How do I know all of this?
 Because I have listened to dozens of recordings of these calls sent to me by other Yell customers.
 I have also experienced these calls myself while posing as a small business owner to Yell’s agents.